sassoftware/esp-kubernetes/README.md

            - mountPath: /mnt/data
              name: data
 ```
+**Note to Scott** Should this be fileb.yaml?

-This specifies an initialization container that runs prior to starting the
+This section specifies an initialization container that runs prior to starting the
 filebrowser application.
-It creates two directories on the persitent volume.
+It creates two directories on the persistent volume.

     input/
     output/